josephmaloba/Database_Web-Project/README.md

     MySQL for database management
     WinSCP for file transfer
     Brackets as the primary IDE

+-Project Structure
+The repository contains various files demonstrating different aspects of the banking system, including:
+    Database schema and normalization
+    SQL queries for data analysis and retrieval
+    PHP scripts for backend functionality
+    HTML/CSS files for the user interface

 - Database Structure:
 The database is carefully normalized to ensure data integrity and efficiency.
 It includes tables for: